Khagaria District, Bihar

 List of Subdivisions in Khagaria District

 Khagaria District is divided into 7 Subdivisions for administrative and revenue purposes.
 In total, there are 341 villages under these subdivisions.
-The table below lists each subdivision along with village count and geographical area.
+The table below lists each subdivision along with village count and area.

 Sl.
 No.SubdivisionVillagesArea (km²)